-Net revenues generated by our foreign subsidiaries were 26% and 12% of consolidated net revenues for the six months ended June 30, 2003 and 2002, respectively.
+Net revenues generated by our foreign subsidiaries were 24% and 11% of consolidated net revenues for the nine months ended September 30, 2003 and 2002, respectively.
 We anticipate that net revenues generated by our foreign subsidiaries will continue to account for a significant portion of consolidated net revenues in the foreseeable future.
-The net revenues generated by our foreign subsidiaries will continue to be subject to certain risks, including political and economic instability of foreign countries, the imposition of financial and operational controls or regulatory restrictions by foreign governments, the need to comply with a variety of U.S. and foreign export and import laws, the uncertainty and potential adverse impact that Severe Acute Respiratory Syndrome (SARS) may have on demand for and production of semiconductors, trade restrictions, changes in tariffs and taxes, longer payment cycles, fluctuations in foreign currency exchange rates, and the greater difficulty of administering business abroa d.
+The net revenues generated by our foreign subsidiaries will continue to be subject to certain risks, including political and economic instability of foreign countries, the imposition of financial and operational controls or regulatory restrictions by foreign governments, the need to comply with a variety of U.S. and foreign export and import laws, trade restrictions, changes in tariffs and taxes, longer payment cycles, fluctuations in foreign currency exchange rates, and the greater difficulty of administering business abroad.
 We cannot predict whether quotas, duties, taxes or other charges or restrictions will be implemented by the U.S. or any other country upon the importation or exportation of our products in the future.
 Any of these factors or the adoption of restrictive policies could have a material adverse effect on our business, financial condition or results of operations.

-Net revenues denominated in foreign currencies were 10% and 10% of consolidated net revenues for the six months ended June 30, 2003 and 2002, respectively.
+Net revenues denominated in foreign currencies were 10% and 8% of consolidated net revenues for the nine months ended September 30, 2003 and 2002, respectively.
 Although we seek to operate our business such that a significant portion of our product costs are denominated in the same currency as the associated sales, we may be adversely affected in the future due to our exposure to foreign operations.
 Moreover, net revenues denominated in currencies other than U.S. dollars expose us to currency fluctuations, which can adversely affect our results of operations.

-Net revenues derived from sales to the Asia-Pacific region were 16% and 5% of consolidated net revenues for the six months ended June 30, 2003 and 2002, respectively.
+Net revenues derived from sales to the Asia-Pacific region were 15% and 6% of consolidated net revenues for the nine months ended September 30, 2003 and 2002, respectively.
 Countries in the Asia-Pacific region, including Japan, have experienced economic instability resulting in weaknesses in their currency, banking and equity markets.
 Continued economic instability could have a material adverse effect on demand for our products and our consolidated results of operations.